-It is your responsibility to ensure that the University is aware of your individual requirements.
+It is your responsibility to ensure that the university is aware of your individual requirements.
 Students who have a disability, specific learning difficulty (such as dyslexia) and/or long-term medical condition are urged to inform their personal tutor and/or the school's Disability Liaison Officer.

 The school ensures that personal information remains confidential, but any information regarding necessary support is shared on a need-to-know basis.

-Disability Support in Student Services assists in the development of University policy and procedures relating to disability and their compliance with the Special Educational Needs and Disability Act 2001.
+Disability Support in Student Services assists in the development of university policy and procedures relating to disability and their compliance with the Special Educational Needs and Disability Act 2001.

 Academic Support can provide information about Disabled Students' Allowances (DSA's) and, as a registered National Network of Assessment Centre (NNAC), the assessments required by Local Education Authorities (LEAs).

 Law and Social Sciences buildingUniversity of NottinghamUniversity Park

 Connect with the University of Nottingham through social media and our blogs.